-14. The Act requires that employees undergo a background check upon their initial application for an ASIC, and every two years thereafter.
+- 14. The Act requires that employees undergo a background check upon their initial application for an ASIC, and every two years thereafter.
 The cost for an ASIC varies depending on the issuing body.
-The Civil Aviation Safety Authority reports the fees as of the 1st July 2007 to be \$196 for the initial security check and \$186 for renewal check every two years.
-Many companies require the employees to pay the full cost of these checks.
+The Civil Aviation Safety Authority reports the fees as of the 1st July 2013 to be \$200.50 for the initial security check and \$200.50 for renewal check every two years.
+Many companies require the employees to pay the full cost of these checks. - 15.
+Any changes to the ASIC scheme considered as part of this review should bear in mind the cost impact on employees and companies who are already footing a significant bill for the cost of securing our airports.